-OANS - There are several scenarios where students may still wish to borrow:
+There are several scenarios where students may still wish to borrow:

-- 1) To borrow the calculated "Estimated Family Contribution"; - 2) To cover eligible expenses that our not in our standard budget; and - 3) Students who do not receive institutional scholarships, but need assistance to pay for school.
+- 1) To borrow the calculated "Estimated Family Contribution"; - 2) To cover eligible expenses that are not in our standard budget; and - 3) Students who do not receive school need based scholarships, but need assistance to pay for school.

 Students in these circumstances are eligible to borrow external loans such as the Direct Unsubsidized, GradPLUS or private alternative loans.
-Please see Item #18 on page 6 for more information.

-For a full description of Institutional Loans (prior borrowers), Federal Direct Loans, and private alternative loans click here.
+Please see Item #13 on page 7 for more information.
+For a full description of Federal Direct Loans and private alternative loans click here.